AntsInMyEy3sJohnson/hazeltest/README.md

 a safe testing environment -- that is, _long before the release candidate describing this cluster makes its way to production_, where such errors could wreak all kinds of havoc!

+Even if running an exhaustive and thorough load test on a Hazelcast cluster does not make misconfigurations manifest, it may still uncover potential for improvement in terms of the members' performance, which you can then address prior to shipping the release candidate in question to production.
+And in case neither errors nor improvement potentials make themselves known, then, well, you've got proof that your release candidate is ready to go!

 In short, Hazeltest (currently) offers...

 * ... two map runners along with two test loops to create load on Hazelcast maps